Let's start by getting on topic, what is the Copycats?

 That way, the reputation of any artists who copies any design is compromised.

-Respect among artists is crucial to live in harmony within the tattoo culture.
-It is not a crime to admire the works made by a colleague, as long as it is done correctly.
+Respect among artists is crucial to living in harmony within the tattoo culture.
+It is not a crime to admire the work made by a colleague, as long as you proceed correctly in case you take it as a starting point.